 - 1. Medical Initial Assessment Protocol or Pediatric Initial Assessment Protocol - 2.
 Immediately following arrival on the scene, the attending Paramedic or EMTCC will proceed directly to the patient - A. Once at the patient's side, check for pulses and breathing - i.
 If absent, will begin chest compressions - 3.
 The non-attending EMT or Paramedic will bring in equipment, proceed directly to the patient's airway and check for breathing - A. If absent, perform the following: - i.
 Adult - Insert BIAD airway device and begin ventilations - Utilize BVM and 100% oxygen for ventilations - Insert orogastric tube and connect to suction - ii.
 Pediatric - Provide ventilations with BIAD or bag-valve-mask & 100% oxygen - B. Do NOT interrupt compression for airway management - 4.
 For BLS crew: apply AED - A. Follow AED prompts for potential defibrillation in coordination with compression cycles - 5.
-For ALS crew: deploy the cardiac monitor including defibrillation pads, QCPR meter, SpO2 monitor and ETCO2 adaptor - 6.
+For ALS crew: deploy the cardiac monitor including defibrillation pads, CPR meter, SpO2 monitor and ETCO2 adaptor - 6.
 Ensure every 20th compression is being counted aloud ("20", "40", "60", ...) - 7.
 "Pre-charge defibrillator" with compression #180 - 8.
 Palpate femoral pulse compressions #180 200 - 9.
 Analyze rhythm immediately following compression #200: - A. For ventricular fibrillation or ventricular tachycardia without a pulse immediately defibrillate @ 150 J - B. For asystole or PEA immediately resume compressions and disarm defibrillator i.
 Ensure providers have rotated positions - C. For perfusing rhythm, immediately initiate post-resuscitation care - 10.
 Repeat 5 through 8 as indicated by rhythm every 200 compressions - 11.
 Perform ventilations at a rate of 6 ventilations/minute adults - A. Perform ventilations at 12 ventilations/minute pediatrics $\leq$ 14-years - 12.
 Upon arrival of first responder have personnel proceed immediately to their predesignated positions as in First Responder Arrives Prior to Medic (see above)

-- For cardiac arrest witnessed by EMS provider immediately initiate chest compressions while AED/cardiac monitor and pads are deployed - i.
-For initial rhythm that is shockable (ventricular fibrillation, pulseless ventricular tachycardia), defibrillate immediately then resume chest compressions for 200 compression cycle - ii.
-For rhythm that is NON-shockable perform 200 compression cycle and continue as outlined above - Chest compressions goals: - i.
-Limit time to defibrillation to < 6 seconds - There is an 18% increase in survival to hospital discharge for every 5 second decrease in time to defibrillation following chest compressions - ii.
-Compressions should be performed $\geq$ 90% of the time during the resuscitation efforts - iii.
-Limit time "off the chest" to < 6 seconds for position rotations - iv.
-Utilize QCPR feedback to ensure adequate rate, depth, and release of chest - Ventilation goals:

-- Hyperventilation must be avoided

-- Must avoid any increase in intrathoracic pressure which will in turn decrease coronary perfusion

-- ii.
-Maintain ETCO2 35 45 mmHg

-- iii.
-For First Responder or BLS only crews on scene, ventilate at rate of 6 breaths per minute (every 20th compression) - adults

-- iv.
-Provide one ventilation every $10^{th}$ compression for pediatrics $\leq$ 14-years

-- Epinephrine during cardiac arrest care:

-- i.
-Maximum total amount for adult cardiac arrest = 5 mg
+- For cardiac arrest witnessed by EMS provider immediately initiate chest compressions while AED/cardiac monitor and pads are deployed - For initial rhythm that is shockable (ventricular fibrillation, pulseless ventricular tachycardia), defibrillate immediately then resume chest compressions for 200 compression cycle - For rhythm that is NON-shockable perform 200 compression cycle and continue as outlined above - Chest compressions goals: - Limit time to defibrillation to < 6 seconds - There is an 18% increase in survival to hospital discharge for every 5 second decrease in time to defibrillation following chest compressions - > Compressions should be performed $\geq$ 90% of the time during the resuscitation efforts - Limit time "off the chest" to < 6 seconds for position rotations - > Utilize CPR feedback to ensure adequate rate, depth, and release of chest - Ventilation goals: - > Hyper/over ventilation must be avoided - Must avoid any increase in intrathoracic pressure which will in turn decrease coronary perfusion - ➢ Maintain ETCO2 35 45 mmHg - For First Responder or BLS only crews on scene, ventilate at rate of 6 breaths per minute (every 20th compression) - adults - > Provide one ventilation every $10^{\text{th}}$ compression for pediatrics $\leq$ 14-years - Epinephrine during cardiac arrest care: - Maximum total amount for adult cardiac arrest = 5 mg - Documentation - Witnessed or unwitnessed - Record initial rhythm - > Record any change in rhythm during the resuscitation - Medication(s) administered - Defibrillation(s) performed - > Record the final rhythm - Opioid associated cardiac arrest: - Naloxone (Narcan®) is only indicated for patients with suspicion of narcotic overdose as the cause of their cardiac arrest - > Attention must be on airway, oxygenation, ventilation, and cardiac arrest care

-- Documentation

-- i.
-Witnessed or unwitnessed

-- ii.
-Record initial rhythm

-- iii.
-Record any change in rhythm during the resuscitation

-- iv.
-Medication(s) administered

-- v.
-Defibrillation(s) performed

-- vi.
-Record the final rhythm